Are you neglecting Google plus for business and feel that you should be doing more with this platform?

 Friends +Me allows you to automatically share content from Google+ to other social networks.
 It does this by checking your Google+ profile and/or page at regular intervals and, if new posts are found, it reposts them to any other social networks you have set up.

-As Google+ becomes more important for your business you may want to use it as one of your main platforms and copy original content from this on to other platforms, so this tool could be ideal for that purpose.
+As you use more Google+ for your business and it becomes more important, you may want to use it as one of your main platforms and copy original content from this on to other platforms, so this tool could be ideal for that purpose.

 - Schedule content – When you post content to Google+ you can automatically sync it to other social networks or schedule the reposting for a later date/time.